Seal of Washington

-The Seal of the State of Washington contains a portrait of George Washington, the first president of the United States, as painted by Gilbert Stuart.
+The seal of the state of Washington contains a portrait of George Washington, the first president of the United States, as painted by Gilbert Stuart.
 The outer ring contains the text "The Seal of the State of Washington" and "1889", the year Washington was admitted to the Union.
 The seal is featured as the main element on both sides of the flag of Washington.

 History

 Territorial seal

 Johnson K. Duncan designed the Washington territorial seal in the 1850s when he was a U.S. Army lieutenant on Governor Isaac Stevens' surveying expedition.
 On one side it depicts a log cabin in forest and on the other side, a city in the background with the Goddess of Hope and an anchor depicted in the center.
-The goddess points at the word "Alki" (Al-ki or Alki), which is a Native American word meaning "bye and bye", which is now the state motto of Washington.
-This now-defunct territorial seal marks the first usage of the phrase in a context for a Washingtonian territorial motto.
+The goddess points at the word "Alki" (Al-ki or Alki), which is a Chinook Jargon word meaning "bye and bye", which is now the state motto of Washington.
+This now-defunct territorial seal marks the first usage of the phrase in a context of a Washingtonian motto.